The Homecoming (Star Trek: Deep Space Nine): Releases

-It was released on LaserDisc in Japan on June 6, 1997 as part of the half season collection 2nd Season vol.1, which had 7 doubled sided 12" discs.
+It was released on LaserDisc in Japan on June 6, 1997, as part of the half season collection 2nd Season Vol. 1, which had seven doubled sided 12" discs.
 The discs had English and Japanese audio tracks.

-"The Homecoming" & "The Circle" were released on one double sided LaserDisc on July 15, 1997 in the United States.
+"The Homecoming" and "The Circle" were released on one double sided LaserDisc on July 15, 1997, in the United States.

 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.